Neuracode/website/README.md

-# SynapticAI
+# Neuracode

-Website for SynapticAI
+Website for Neuracode